 Agar & Petri DishesBiology SuppliesAnimalsDissectionHuman Body & AnatomyInsects

 A Snellen eye chart is used to determine how "normal" your vision is.
 It sets a standard for what most people should be able to see when they stand 20 feet away from the chart.
 20/20 vision just means that when you stand 20 feet away from a Snellen eye chart, you see what a normal human being can see.
-If you see 20/40, that means that when you stand 20 feet away from the chart, you see what a normal person sees standing 40 feet away from it.
+If you see 20/40, that means that when you stand 20 feet away from the chart, you see what a person with "normal" vision sees when standing 40 feet away from it.
 The higher the second number, the worse your vision is.
-20/200 (you see at 20 feet what a normal person sees at 200) is the number for legal blindness in the United States.
+20/200 (you see at 20 feet what a person with "normal" vision sees at 200) is the number for legal blindness in the United States.

 20/20 vision isn't perfect, it's just "normal."
 You can have better vision than 20/20.
 If you have 20/10 you see at 20 feet what most people see at 10.
 Some animals, like hawks, might have 20/2 vision!